 Instructions

-- Cream the butter and sugars: Beat the softened butter with the brown sugar and granulated sugar until the mixture turns paler and lightly aerated.
-Mix in the egg until it blends smoothly, then stir in the sourdough starter, molasses, and vanilla until the mixture looks uniform.
+- Make the dough – cream the softened butter, brown sugar, and granulated sugar together until the mixture turns paler in color and looks lightly aerated.
+Beat in the egg until fully incorporated, then add the sourdough starter, molasses, and vanilla extract and mix until smooth.

-- Whisk the dry ingredients: In a separate bowl, whisk together the flour, baking soda, salt, ginger, cinnamon, nutmeg, and cloves until the spices are evenly distributed.
+- Combine the dry ingredients – in a separate bowl, whisk together the flour, baking soda, salt, ground ginger, ground cinnamon, ground nutmeg, and ground cloves until evenly distributed.

-- Combine the mixtures: Add the dry mixture to the wet mixture and stir until a cohesive dough forms.
-The dough will be tacky at this stage, which is expected before chilling.
+- Bring the dough together – add the dry mixture to the wet mixture and stir until a soft, even dough forms.
+The dough will be sticky before chilling — that is correct.

-- Portion or roll: For drop cookies, scoop even portions and roll the tops in coarse sugar.
-For cut-out cookies, lightly flour your counter and roll the dough to about ¼ inch thick before cutting your shapes.
+- Portion or roll – for drop cookies, scoop into rounded balls and roll the tops in coarse sugar before placing on a parchment-lined sheet pan.
+For cut-out cookies, lightly flour the work surface and roll the chilled dough to a quarter inch thickness before cutting into holiday shapes.

-- Bake the cookies: Transfer the shaped dough to a parchment-lined baking sheet and bake at 350°F (177°C) for 9–11 minutes.
-The edges should look set while the centers remain soft.
+- Bake the cookies – transfer to a parchment-lined baking sheet and bake at 350°F for 9 to 11 minutes.
+The edges should look set and the centers should shift from glossy to matte.

-- Cool and finish: Let the cookies rest on the sheet pan for 5 minutes, then move them to a cooling rack.
-Once fully cooled, add royal icing if desired.
+- Cool and decorate – rest on the sheet pan for 5 minutes, then transfer to a cooling rack.
+Decorate with royal icing once fully cooled.

 Notes